Please check the errata for any errors or issues reported since publication.

 This document represents the consensus of the group on the scope and features of the Vibration API.
 It should be noted that the group is aware of more advanced use cases that cannot be realized using this simpler first version.
 The intent is to address them in a future revision.

-This document was published by the Device APIs Working Group as a Recommendation.
-If you wish to make comments regarding this document, please send them to email@example.com (subscribe, archives).
+This document was published by the Device and Sensors Working Group as a Recommendation.
+If you wish to make comments regarding this document, please send them to firstname.lastname@example.org (subscribe, archives).
 All comments are welcome.

 Please see the Working Group's implementation report.